MySQL HeatWave User Guide

 folder path.

-The following example loads a table using Lakehouse Auto Parallel Load with a prefix by using an OCIFS URI, which specifies files in an Object Storage folder.
+The following example uses a prefix with an OCIFS URI.
+The prefix specifies files in an Object Storage folder.

 Glob pattern: If the